Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts: Results

+We also analyzed the model performance separately for 20 of the most populated cities spread across India.
+These cities were selected to provide a representative distribution across coastal and landlocked regions, and to ensure significant rainfall during the monsoon months (JJAS), which is important for evaluating rainfall forecasting accuracy.
+A map showing the geographical distribution of these selected cities is included in Figure~\ref{fig:study_area_map}.

-\item \textit{Comparison for key cities:} We also analyzed the model performance separately for 20 of the most populated cities spread across India.
-The average peak-biased loss on these cities is shown in Table \ref{tab:loss_1day_cities} for 1-day forecasts, and in Table \ref{tab:loss_3day_cities} for 3-day forecasts.
-The last row in the two figures shows the excess error percentage in the different forecasts compared to DL-HD forecast.
-We make similar observations here as for whole of India.
-Figures \ref{fig:Mumbai_1day_cities_loss} to \ref{fig:Chennai_1day_cities_loss} graphically compare the different forecasts with the ground truth for cities Mumbai, Ahmedabad and Chennai, for the months of July and August in 2022, for 1-day forecasts.
-Similar comparisons for 3-day forecasts are shown in Figures \ref{fig:Mumbai_3day_loss} to \ref{fig:Chennai_3day_cities_loss}.
-It is clear from the figures that DL-HD forecasts consistently outperform other methods in tracking actual rainfall.
+The average peak-biased loss for these cities is shown in Table~\ref{tab:loss_1day_cities_0.25deg} for 1-day forecasts, and in Table~\ref{tab:loss_3day_cities_0.25deg} for 3-day forecasts.
+The last row in both tables shows the excess error percentage of the different forecasts compared to the DL-HD+Covariates forecast.
+We make similar observations here as for the whole of India.